The Walmart version of Prime Day has arrived: A $98 Roku TV and $49 Instant Pot lead the best deals

 Regularly $130, you can save about 24% during the sale, while supplies last.

 If you're a fan of food blogger and Food Network star Ree Drummond, a.k.a.
-The Pioneer Woman, you might be intrigued by this Breezy Blossoms-themed 6-quart 6-in-1 multi-use programmable pressure cooker from Instant Pot.
+The Pioneer Woman, you might be intrigued by this Breezy Blossoms-themed 6-quart six-in-one multi-use programmable pressure cooker from Instant Pot.
 It works as a pressure cooker, slow cooker, rice cooker, steamer and more, with 12 versatile programs and a 24-hour delayed timer.

 Regularly $99, you can save 51% right now or while supplies last.